alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 }
 ```

-Having a function that returns HTML is inspired by React and Next.js, where code is split into "components" that renders part of the app.
+Having a function that returns HTML is inspired by React and Next.js, where code is split into "components" that each render part of the web app.

+This function is simpler than what you'd get in React.
-This function is simple and only renders the HTML once -- unlike React, it won't re-render if the data changes -- but that's okay, because my data isn't going to change.
+Part of React's behaviour is that it will re-render the page if the data changes, but my function won't do that.
+That's okay, because my data isn't going to change.
-The HTML gets rendered once on page load, and that's enough.
+The HTML gets rendered once when the page loads, and that's enough.

 I'm using a [template literal] because I find it simple and readable.
-It looks pretty close to the actual HTML, so I have a pretty good idea of what's going to render on the page.
+It looks pretty close to the actual HTML, so I have a pretty good idea of what's going to appear on the page.

-Template literals are pretty risky if you're getting data from an untrusted source -- it could allow somebody to inject arbitrary HTML into your page -- but I'm writing all my metadata, so I trust it.
+Template literals are dangerous if you're getting data from an untrusted source -- it could allow somebody to inject arbitrary HTML into your page -- but I'm writing all my metadata, so I trust it.

-I know there are other ways to do this sort of thing, like constructing DOM elements directly, the [`<template>` element][template_elem], or [Web Components] -- but template literals have always been sufficient for me, and I've never had a reason to explore other options.
+I know there are other ways to construct HTML in JavaScript, like [`document.createElement()`][createElement], the [`<template>` element][template_elem], or [Web Components] -- but template literals have always been sufficient for me, and I've never had a reason to explore other options.

-Now we have to use this function to render the bookmarks on the page.
+Now we have to call this function when the page loads, and render the list of bookmarks.
 Here's the rest of the code:

 ```html